Resume Tips

 1. Start with a clear and concise Statement

-Your resume should begin with a concise objective statement that focuses on the particular position or industry that you are looking to enter.
-The statement should outline your career goals and indicate how hiring you would benefit the employer.
+Start your resume with a succinct objective statement that focuses on the particular job or industry you’re targeting.
+This statement should convey your career goals and demonstrate how hiring you would benefit the employer.

 2. Tailor Your Resume for Each Job Application